lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/AT-M1-Cover-Fails-To-Open.rst

 #.
 Step 1.

-Ensure the ATCS CSCs are all set to STANDBY.
+Ensure the ATCS CSCs are all set to ``STANDBY``.
 The easiest way to do this is to run the standby_atcs.py script from the ATQueue.
-Do not proceed to the next step until the CSCs are set to STANDBY, otherwise you will need to reset both the CSC and EUI to regain communication.
+Do not proceed to the next step until the CSCs are set to ``STANDBY``, otherwise you will need to reset both the CSC and EUI to regain communication.

 #.
 Step 2.